 Stretching 105 metres into the Broadwater, The Pier is a focal point for the community and provides amazing views of the Surfers Paradise skyline, the Spit and Southport CBD.

-The Pier Pavilion
+The Administration Pavilion

 This building includes park management, bike lockers, public toilets and shower facilities.
 Its rooftop offers spectacular views.